nomansadiq11/devops-utils/wordpress/installation.md

 # wordpress

-> Make sure you are using correct version of the PHP and wordpress, both should be compatible
+> Make sure you are using correct version of the PHP installed (server/machine) and wordpress, both should be compatible
-> install right only dependancy
+> install only require dependancy

 ### trobleshoting